Events Search and Views Navigation

 Sponsored by the Okanogan Horticultural Association.

-Join us for a full-day workshop dedicated to advancing strategies for managing quarantine pathogens that create trade barriers, understanding the role of Manchurian crabapple pollinizers in their spread, and exploring potential replacements.
+Join us for a full-day workshop dedicated to advancing strategies for managing emerging postharvest diseases that may create trade barriers, understanding the role of Manchurian crab apple pollinizers in their spread, and exploring potential replacements.
 The program will also highlight best practices to enhance pollination, optimize crop load management, and support bee health.
 This workshop is made possible through the support of the USDA Foreign Agricultural Service, Technical Assistance for Specialty Crops (TASC) program.
-Workshop Topics: Quarantine pathogens: sources and management On-site detection…
+Workshop Topics: Emerging pathogens: sources and…

 Find out more »WTFREC 2026 NW Pear Research Review